 What does the Bible say about an immortal soul and/or spirit?
-Together soul and spirit are used about 1,600 times in the Bible, but not one time is immortal ever used in the same verse with either one, "immortality soul or spirit," "deathless or never dying soul or spirit" is not in the Bible, not even in the King James Version.
+Together soul and spirit are used about 1,600 times in the Bible, but not one time is immortal ever used in the same verse with either one, "immortal soul or an immortal spirit," "deathless or never dying soul or a never dying spirit" is not in the Bible, not even in the King James Version.
 Immortal and immortality is not in the Old Testament, the promise of immortality is given to no one.
-In the New Testament, immortal is used only one time in the New Testament, immortality is used five times, all five by Paul.
+In the New Testament, immortal is used only one time, immortality is used six times, all six by Paul.
 What does he say?